The dilute Temperley-Lieb O($n=1$) loop model on a semi infinite strip: the ground state: Abstract

 \section{Abstract}

-We consider the integrable dilute Temperley-Lieb (dTL) O($n=1$) loop model on a semi-infinite strip of finite width $L$.
-In the analogy with the Temperley-Lieb (TL) O($n=1$) loop model the ground state eigenvector of the transfer matrix is studied by means of a set of $q$-difference equations, sometimes called the $q$KZ equations.
+We consider the integrable dilute Temperley--Lieb (dTL) O($n=1$) loop model on a semi-infinite strip of finite width $L$.
+In the analogy with the Temperley--Lieb (TL) O($n=1$) loop model the ground state eigenvector of the transfer matrix is studied by means of a set of $q$-difference equations, sometimes called the $q$KZ equations.
 We compute some ground state components of the transfer matrix of the dTL model, and show that all ground state components can be recovered for arbitrary $L$ using the $q$KZ equation and certain recurrence relation.
 The computations are done for generic open boundary conditions.